chrononova21/todo-api-mcp/README.md

 ## FastAPI MCP Todo Application

-- Run the command `uv run uvicorn src.main:app --port 8000` to start the API/MCP Server.
+- Run the command `uv run uvicorn src.main:combined_app --port 8000 --reload` to start the API/MCP Server.
 - Run the command `uv run -m src.agent` to run the MCP client.
 - The MCP client uses Pydantic AI agent as the client to run the queries.
 - You can change the queries in the main function to try out different tools.